harness/developer-hub/release-notes/continuous-integration.md

 #### Fixed issues

-- Corrected the popup UI displaying incorrect time savings that were being cached from other steps in cache intelligence.
-(CI-13995)

-- The incorrect node id from the layout was being selected in the parallel stages UI.
-This has been fixed for any strategy or child pipelines as well.
+- Fixed an issue where time savings due to Harness CI intelligence feature, didn't populate properly when used in the parallel CI stages.
 (CI-13993)

-- Due to Docker rate limiting, `CI_ENABLE_BASE_IMAGE_DOCKER_CONNECTOR` must be enabled whenever a base image connector is used (CI-13924)
+- Due to Docker rate limiting, `CI_ENABLE_BASE_IMAGE_DOCKER_CONNECTOR` feature flag must be enabled whenever a base image connector is used (CI-13924)

 - Bitbucket has in issue in their api does not support the character slash ( / ) [https://jira.atlassian.com/browse/BCLOUD-20223](https://jira.atlassian.com/browse/BCLOUD-20223)
 This can be worked around by using query parameters in the Bitbucket api [https://api.bitbucket.org/2.0/repositories/smjth/originalrepo/?at=qq/ww](https://api.bitbucket.org/2.0/repositories/smjth/originalrepo/?at=qq/ww) (CI-13826)